The Lottery: 1951 radio version

 A radio adaptation by NBC was broadcast March 14, 1951, as an episode of the anthology series NBC Presents: Short Story.
 Writer Ernest Kinoy expanded the plot to include scenes at various characters' homes before the lottery and a conversation between Bill and Tessie Hutchinson (Bill suggests leaving town before the lottery happens, but Tessie refuses because she wants to go shopping at Floyd Summers's store after the lottery is over).
 Kinoy deleted certain characters, including two of the Hutchinsons' three children, and added at least one character, John Gunderson, a schoolteacher who publicly objects to the lottery being held, and at first refuses to draw.
 Finally, Kinoy included an ending scene describing the townspeople's post-lottery activities and an afterword, in which the narrator suggested: "Next year, maybe there won't be a Lottery.
 It's up to all of us.
 Chances are, there will be, though."
 The production was directed by Andrew C. Love.

 Television adaptations

 Ellen M. Violett wrote the first television adaptation, seen on Albert McCleery's Cameo Theatre (1950–1955).

-The story served as the inspiration for the South Park episode “Britney’s New Look”.
+The story served as the inspiration for the 2008 South Park episode "Britney's New Look".

+The story was also parodied in the 2014 Regular Show episode "Terror Tales of the Park IV", in the segment "The Hole" (a.k.a.
+"The Wonderful Adventure of the Mysterious Hole in the Park"), described as "reimagining some classic literature".